AppHarvest Inc. (APPH) Shares Down Despite Recent Market Volatility

-AppHarvest Inc. (NASDAQ: APPH)’s stock price has decreased by -5.91 compared to its previous closing price of 1.02. however, the company has experienced a -3.05% decrease in its stock price over the last five trading days.
+AppHarvest Inc. (NASDAQ: APPH)’s stock price has decreased by -9.75 compared to its previous closing price of 0.87.
+Despite this, the company has seen a fall of -16.14% in its stock price over the last five trading days.

 Is It Worth Investing in AppHarvest Inc. (NASDAQ: APPH) Right Now?